momomo/momomo.com.platform.db.transactional.Hibernate/README.md

 Our code, including the building of the **`SessionFactory`** and/or **`EntityManager`** as well as being able to run code in **transactions** can all be run from a **`static void main`**.

 Can your Spring code do that? **`static void main`** only and run? **1 sec** launch?
-A `static void main` can startup in less than a `half a second` within your editor, while the injected stuff Spring pulls, requires a lot of ***orchestration***, an initiator, scanning and what not before allowing you do anything.
+A `static void main` can startup in less than a `half a second` within your editor, while the injected stuff Spring pulls requires a lot of ***orchestration***, an initiator, scanning and what not before allowing you do anything.

 #### On Hibernate
 Now, using Hibernate as is, is better according to us.
 However, not much flavour gets added.
 Spring actually adds a some neccessary functionality, and their better transaction / session manager.
 Hibernates **`transaction manager`** / **`sessionfactory`** is not great.
 Their **`thread`** implementation severely lacking.
 But we fixed its shortcomings.

-But most people do not even know how to setup Hibernate without Spring.
-Without **`XML`**.
-It is not an easy topic to find info about.
+But most people do not even know how to setup Hibernate without Spring and without **`XML`**.
+It is not an easy topic to find info about actually.
+But we did the implementation in our **[`$SessionConfig.java`](https://github.com/momomo/momomo.com.platform.db.base.jpa.session/tree/master/src/momomo/com/db/$SessionConfig.java)**.
+It is not all that easy as you can see, nor is it easy to google anything on Hibernate and not get a Spring answer today.
-See our **[`$SessionConfig.java`](https://github.com/momomo/momomo.com.platform.db.base.jpa.session/tree/master/src/momomo/com/db/$SessionConfig.java)** implementation for that.
-It is not all that easy, nor is it easy to google anything on Hibernate and not get a Spring answer today.

 > Remember the Javascript answers on **`StackOverflow.com`** not long ago?
 They used to be all **`jQuery`** related.